pradosh-arduino/PradoshOS/README.md

 ## Compilation of Bootloader

- now open WSL/Linux terminal and goto your directory by typing `cd <path/to/os/dir>` then type `cd gnu-efi` to get in to bootloader's directory then type `make bootloader`
- DONE You compiled the bootloader but that's not enough that leads to compilation of kernel
+ # Step 1: Change Directory
+   Use `cd <OS_path>` to get into the OS Dir, then use `cd gnu-efi` to enter gnu-efi directory

+ # Step 2: Build The Bootloader
+   Use `make bootloader` to build the bootloader

 ## Compilation of Kernel

- now type `cd ../kernel` to exit bootloader's Directory and enter Kernel Directory now type `make setup` it will give you 2 errors but that's not a problem the command `make setup` will create a new folder where compiled objects will get stored then type `make all` to compile the kernel in to object file then it will link the objects into a bootloader understandable kernel executable (.elf) and takes the startup.nsh (a small script that calls bootloader), zap-light16.psf (font file), kernel.elf (sys kernel), main.efi
- (bootloader) and makes these files into a bootable Floppy Disk Image
+ # Change Directory
+   Use `cd <OS_path>` to get into the OS Dir, then use `cd kernel` to enter kernel directory

+ # Step 2: Build The Kernel
+   Use `make setup` to make some folders for you, Then use `make all` to compile the code, link the code, build the .img

 ## Setup of compile-all.sh
  if you get the error `permission denied` no problem just type `chmod -x compile-all.sh` now you can run it with `./compile-all.sh`

+## Setup of Limine

+ # Step 1: get Limine
+   Use `make limine-update` to get the latest version of limine

 ## Steps
  1. build the bootloader
+ 2. build the limine
  3. build the kernel
  4. build the bootable image (.img)